piw/tamudatathon19/README.md

 in Pandas to learn the data schema and spot the quality issues in the data.
 2. We dropped all columns contains no data or one single unique value (e.g. "country" is always US).
 3. The reformatted data was exported from Pandas and imported to a MySQL server for efficient data wrangling.
-4. We imported zipcode to state/city look up table from the [U.S. Census public data](https://www.census.gov/data.html) to fix the erros in "provice" column and attribute the restaurant to the correct city and state.
+4. We imported zip code to state/city look up table from the [U.S. Census public data](https://www.census.gov/data.html) to fix the erros in "province" column and attribute the restaurant to the correct city and state.
 5. We performed [SQL queries](Datathon.sql) to extract informations on top states, top cities, chain fast food restaurants, authentic Mexican restaurants, and top menu keywords related to taco and burritos.
 6. Extracted data was visualized: a) as US heatmaps using GeoPandas in Jupyter [notebook1](Restaurant_Heatmap.ipynb) [notebook2](Restaurant_Taco_Heatmap.ipynb) [notebook3](Restaurant_Burrito_Heatmap.ipynb); b) as top city bar-charts in Excel [spreadsheet](TopCityinState.xlsx); and c) as wordcloud of menu names in Jupyter [notebook](EDA.ipynb).